Dark Phoenix (film): Canceled sequels

-According to visual effects supervisor Greg Butler, the story was originally meant to be more cosmic, but that aspect of the Phoenix was meant for the second part of the two-film story.
+According to visual effects supervisor Greg Butler, Dark Phoenix is meant to be an origin story about Jean Grey becoming the Phoenix.
+While the cosmic aspect of the saga would have been adapted in the second part of the two-film story.
 In June 2017, it was rumored that the Shi'ar alien race would be featured in the film, and Angelina Jolie was being looked at for a role, though she was not expected to accept the part.
-Jessica Chastain was also potentially being considered for the same character.
+Chastain was also potentially being considered for the same character.
 Chastain herself had admitted her character kept changing, adding that she did not even know that her character was named Vuk until she saw the movie.

-Chris Claremont remarked, “My problem with both iterations of Dark Phoenix onscreen, the original by Brett Ratner and the newer version by Simon Kinberg, is, I don't think you can do it effectively in 90 minutes.
+Claremont remarked, "My problem with both iterations of Dark Phoenix onscreen, the original by Brett Ratner and the newer version by Simon Kinberg, is, I don't think you can do it effectively in 90 minutes.
 You can tell a good story in that timeframe, which I think Simon did, but it's not the evocation of the story that Dave and John and Paul and I created, it doesn't have the impact of knowing the characters and their dynamics and building to it conclusively in this narrative way...
 The challenge is, in terms of a canon like X-Men, it's more like Harry Potter and Hogwarts, or Game of Thrones.
 It needs time and space to evolve and to bring the reader or viewer in and give them a result that's worth the investment of that time."

-Simon Kinberg stated that, if he had four hours to tell the story, he would have included the Hellfire Club and Lilandra.
+Kinberg stated that, if he had four hours to tell the story, he would have included the Hellfire Club and Lilandra Neramani.